Can I Discharge Any Debt in a Divorce Decree? [2025 Update]

 Divorce Decree and Chapter 7 Bankruptcy

-Filing for bankruptcy under chapter 7 will make it very difficult for you to discharge debts owed to your ex-spouse, and here’s why.
+Filing for a chapter 7 bankruptcy will make it very difficult for you to discharge debts owed to your ex-spouse, and here’s why.
 First, we’ve already established that any payments that can be construed as “support” are automatically off the table in bankruptcy court.
 That could mean mortgage payments or other property-related debts that directly relate to your ex-spouse’s or childrens’ welfare.
 Second, any debts that were specifically documented during your divorce or separation proceedings are out of bounds here too.
 Those two criteria combined cast a wide net and most, if not all, of the debts you are hoping to discharge could fall somewhere in its range.

 So even if the debt is related to something that has no direct bearing on your ex’s material welfare, if it’s part of the divorce decree or separation agreements––e.g. credit card debt, timeshare contracts, vehicles––then it’s simply not dischargeable in a chapter 7 bankruptcy.
 The rules exclude all debts incurred in the course of a divorce or separation.
-Your court-determined financial obligations to your ex-spouse and children trump all else.
+Your court-determined financial obligations to your ex-spouse and children come before all else.

 You can, of course, discuss the ins and outs of your specific situation with a bankruptcy attorney, but suffice it to say that if a major part of your reason for filing for chapter 7 bankruptcy is to discharge divorce-related debts, you’ll end up going through the bankruptcy process and still owing.
 It’s a good practice to consult with a chapter 7 bankruptcy lawyer first––they’ll be able to fill in any knowledge gaps and let you know of specific rules that apply to your situation.